Is Your Practice Ready

 What the Assessment Covers

-Security risk assessment review (the #1 thing OCR looks for)
+Security risk assessment review (the #1 thing federal HIPAA auditors (OCR) look for)

 Encryption check on workstations, email, and backups